Welcome to PE and Health at Meadow Park! Our focus this school year is empowering all students to be fit, healthy, and caring learners.

 There are four reporting periods throughout the school year on academic performance via progress reports and report cards.
 There are two parent conferences, one in the fall and one in the spring.

-1. Physical Education T-shirt - Must be purchased online or from front office for $5 each and should not be modified in any way.
+1. Physical Education T-shirt.
+Purchased online or from the front office for $5 each and should not be modified in any way.
 This is MANDATORY PE uniform.

-2. You are required to change into athletic shorts or athletic pants that are DIFFERENT from the clothes you wore to school that day and all clothing worn should be marked with your name to prevent loss and confusion.
+2. Students are required to change.
+Athletic shorts/sweats/etc. that are DIFFERENT from the clothes you wore to school that day and all clothing worn should be marked with your name to prevent loss and confusion.

 3. Athletic shoes ONLY.
 Only bring shoes that lace up and have non-marking soles.
 All other footwear is UNACCEPTABLE.
 This includes: platform, slip-on, sandal style shoes or other.